Pass the 30-second, 10-second and 3-second tests

-The longer Web visitors stay, the longer they’ll stay
+But the longer web visitors stay, the longer they’ll stay.

 Should I stay or should I go?

-Now new research shows that if you can get your visitors to spend 10 seconds on your Web page, they’ll likely stay longer.
+If you can get your visitors to spend 10 seconds on your web page, they’ll likely stay longer.
 And the longer they stay, writes usability expert Jakob Nielsen, the longer they’ll stay.

-For the research, Chao Liu and colleagues from Microsoft Research crunched the numbers on page visit durations for more than 200,000 Web pages over nearly 10,000 visits.
-They learned that the amount of time users spend on a Web page follows a “Weibull distribution.”
+To learn that, a researcher named Chao Liu and colleagues from Microsoft Research crunched the numbers on page visit durations for more than 200,000 web pages over nearly 10,000 visits.
+They learned that the amount of time users spend on a web page follows a “Weibull distribution.”

 Easy for them to say.